leviysoft/visor/readme.md

 }
 ```

-This problem becomes more serious with every new level of nesting,
+This problem becomes more annoying with every new level of nesting,
-and here optics come into the scene.
+and here optics come on the scene.
 The overall concept of optics
 is to abstract accessing (and modifying) immutable data from
 the data itself.
 Let's generate `Lens` optic for the case above and see,
 how can we re-write our modification: